 The subgroup П401 to П403 and П403А were the first Soviet alloy-diffused transistors, developed in 1956-1957.
 This image shows the П401 in both the original П-series small 'top hat' dated 1962 and the МП-series cold-welded case dated 1964.
 However, the type numbers were not changed to МП for the modernised devices.

-The П404 and П405 (both also with suffix А versions) in a tall oval can are listed in Manson's book from 1963 as germanium PNP surface barrier transistors of 10 MHz and 30 MHz respectively.
+The П404 and П405 (both also with suffix А versions) in a tall oval can are listed in Marsden's book from 1963 as germanium PNP surface barrier transistors of 10 MHz and 30 MHz respectively.
 I believe them to be rare.
-My image is of a П405А made by SRI35-Pulsar in May 1958.
+My image is of a П405А made by SRI-35 (now NPP 'Pulsar') in May 1958.

 The П406 and П407 are high-frequency versions of П12.
 They originally came in a tall oval can but changed to the standard modernised МП outline.
 I don't believe that МП versions were made.